-- 1 Each class of Shares is continuously offered at a price equal to net asset value ("NAV"), and, in the case of Class T Shares, plus a maximum sales load of 2.00% of the offering price.
-Information in the table reflects the initial offering price. - 2 Through December 31, 2023, the Adviser has agreed to waive its fees and/or reimburse expenses of the Fund so that certain of the Fund's expenses ("Specified Expenses") will not exceed 0.40% of net assets (annualized).
-The Fund has agreed to repay these amounts, when and if requested by the Adviser, but only if and to the extent that Specified Expenses are less than 0.40% of net assets (annualized) (or, if a lower expense limit is then in effect, such lower limit) within the three-year period after the Adviser bears the expense.
+1 Each class of Shares is continuously offered at a price equal to net asset value ("NAV"), and, in the case of Class T Shares and Class PT Shares, plus a maximum sales load of 2.00% and 3.00% of the offering price, respectively.
+Information in the table reflects the initial offering price.

+2 Through February 28, 2025, the Adviser has agreed to waive its fees and/or reimburse expenses of the Fund so that certain of the Fund's expenses ("Specified Expenses") will not exceed 0.40% of the average daily value of the Fund's net assets (annualized).
+The Fund has agreed to repay these amounts, when and if requested by the Adviser, but only if and to the extent that Specified Expenses are less than 0.40% of the average daily value of the Fund's net assets (annualized) (or, if a lower expense limit is then in effect, such lower limit) within the 36-month period after the Adviser bears the expense.